Image Of An Athletic Woman Slicing Fruit While Preparing Smoothie In The Kitchen For Honing In On Her Marathon Nutrition

 In the days before the race, you should make sure your fuel stores (muscle glycogen) are full.
 In the old days, extreme carbo-loading regimes were followed with days of no carbohydrates, days of extreme carbohydrates, a depletion run a week before, etc. This practice is not necessary.
 Very high muscle glycogen levels can be achieved by just eating more carbohydrates.

-Eating more carbohydrates does not mean overeating or eating as much as possible!
+Eating more carbs does not mean overeating or eating as much as possible!
 It just means making sure more of your daily calories are coming from carbohydrates at the cost of some fat.
-It is a good idea to have the last large meal at lunchtime the day before and to have a lighter meal in the evening.
-This is also something you should practice in the weeks before or when you have a smaller race coming up.
+It’s a good idea to have your last large meal at lunchtime and a lighter meal in the evening the day before your marathon.
+Try practicing this in the weeks leading up to your marathon or for a smaller race.
 If you frequently suffer from gastrointestinal problems, reduce your fiber intake to a minimum the day before the race.

-From a purely practical point of view, you also need to plan in advance, especially if you are traveling.
+From a purely practical point of view, plan in advance, especially if you’re traveling.
 Make a reservation at a place where you know the food is good.
-Don’t wait and make it up on the go and end up at fast food place or lining up for hours.
+Don’t wait and end up at a fast food joint or waiting for a table for hours.
 Your legs need to work hard enough the next day.

 Pre-Marathon Breakfast